Objectives of the service

 Service/ system concept

-DECISIONX from SATAVIA integrates an array of data sources including: environmental observation (in particular satellite, observation data); climate models; and third-party datasets.
+DECISIONX from SATAVIA integrates an array of data sources including environmental observation (in particular satellite and observation data), climate models, and third-party datasets.

 The DECISIONX platform is accessed via a secure API, facilitating rapid integration into customer 3rd party systems.

 Space assets involved include Earth Observation (EO) services such as Meteosat and Sentinel satellites, providing input data for global climate models and numerical weather prediction models.
 In addition, SATAVIA utilises customer-provided aeronautical satellite data communications and the Spire constellation for location data of aviation assets via ADS-B tracking data.

 The Pilot Trial of the DECISIONX system took place between 1 December 2021 and 6 January 2022.
 SATAVIA quantified expected improvements to aero engine Time-on-Wing (TOW) and engine wash cost benefit via improved prediction of Exhaust Gas Temperature Hot Day Margin (EGTHDM) Degradation rate.
 SATAVIA analysed satellite Automatic Dependent Surveillance – Broadcast (ADS-B) data and environmental contaminant exposure to improve the prediction of EGTHDM.

 The Project Final Review established that inclusion of base environmental parameters (such as those provided by DECISIONX) enhanced engine performance modelling accuracy by 49%.
 In addition, DECISIONX data allowed for a 5% increase in EGTHDM predictability and increased interpretability of factors influencing engine performance degradation.
 Increased prediction accuracy allowed for a 10% increase in the number of cycles between engine washes, and across multiple engine washes between shop visits, a 7.6% increase in the overall TOW – equating to an estimated annual saving of $55k per aircraft.